 The manor of Pillaton in Cornwall which in Doomsday Survey is called Pileton, belonged to the Earl of Moreton at that time.
 This manor, about the reign of Edward I. was in the family of Inkpen.
 "It was afterwards the property of John Charles, Esq. of whose heiress this manor and that of Hardenfast were purchased by Thomas Moone, Esq. about 1620."

 Early History of the Hinkpane family

-Another 323 words (23 lines of text) covering the years 1217 and 1301 are included under the topic Early Hinkpane History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hinkpane research.
+Another 90 words (6 lines of text) covering the years 1217 and 1301 are included under the topic Early Hinkpane History in all our PDF Extended History products and printed products wherever possible.

 Hinkpane Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Hinkpane has been spelled many different ways, including Inkpen, Inkpin, Ingpen and others.